alexcormier/ctf-writeups/hitcon_2020/tenet/README.md

     jmp continue
 ```

 Now, of course this is actually impossible to implement: we would need 2<sup>64</sup> entries in the table.
 So maybe we could do it one byte at a time?
 That would require 256 entries, which would each need to be at most 7 bytes long to respect the limit of 2000 bytes.
 Add to that that we wouldn't be able to use short jumps for all entries and might have to deal with padding to make sure all entries are the same size... we would be cutting it close.
 So then one nibble at a time?
 With only 16 entries required, size constraints definitely wouldn't be a problem.
-Sounds like a good plan!
+That sounds like a good plan!

 Working with nibbles brings an additional consideration, however.
 Using `mov` instructions like we showed above only works on whole bytes, so we have to be careful not to overwrite the cookie as we're traversing it.
 The solution for this is simple though: use the `or` instruction.
-On the forward pass, that will leave the cookie unchanged because we'll be `or`'ing it with itself.
-And on the backward pass, it will restore the cookie as required since we'll be `or`'ing zeros with the cookie.
+On the forward pass, that will leave the cookie unchanged because we'll be `or`'ing it with itself and some zeros.
+And on the backward pass, it will restore the cookie as required since we'll be `or`'ing zeros with nibbles of the cookie.

 Also, to keep the logic a bit simpler and since we have more than enough space to work with, we can implement two distinct jumping tables: one for the high nibbles and one for the low nibbles.